logos-co/roadmap/content/roadmap/vac/acz/rlnp2p/vac/rln-doc-and-outreach.md

 ### Description

-* Waku doc: How can a user setup a Waku + RLN?
+* Waku doc: How can a user setup Waku + RLN?
   - even though Waku RLN does not support slashing yet, we can see RLN as that provides an additional datapoint regarding message validity
 * doc explaining how the components of RLN (zerokit, contract, and a project using it, e.g. Waku, work together)
   - this can be in notion at first